Skip to main content

 # Service not running

 Warning: Schedule management service is not running.
-Run 'reminder update' to start it.
+Run 'rmd update' to start it.

 Exit Codes